 1629 - Italy: Publication of 'Trattato delle piegature' by Mattia Giegher, the earliest known work on the folding of complex table decorations from starched paper napkins.

-1636 - Germany: Publication of 'Deliciae physico-mathematicae, oder mathematische und philosophische Erquickstunden' by Daniel Schwenter, which contains the earliest known publication of the challenge of finding a way of standing a strip of paper on edge (which is solved by folding it in half).
+1636 - Germany: Publication of 'Deliciae physico-mathematicae, oder mathematische und philosophische Erquickstunden' by Daniel Schwenter, which contains the earliest known publication of the challenge of finding a way of dropping a strip of paper to land on one edge (which is solved by folding it in half).

 1652 - Germany: Publication of 'Vollständiges und von neuem vermehrtes Trincir-Buch' by Georg Philipp Harsdörffer, which is largely a book about the carving of meat but also includes a section on the folding of tablecloths and napkins / serviettes.

 1654 - England: In his 'Physiologia Epicuro-Gassendo-Charltonia' Walter Charleton wrote 'fold the Cloth, as Boyes do paper for Lanterns.

 1657 - Germany: Publication of 'Neues Trenchier-und Plicatur-Büchlein' by Andreas Klett, which contains a chapter on tablecloth and napkin folding.

 1661 - England: In his 'Humane Industry' Thomas Powell wrote 'It is a pretty art that in a pleated paper ...men make one picture to represent several faces ...'

 1662 - France: In this year, the book 'L'Escole parfaite des officiers de bouche' was published by J Ribou in Paris.
 It contains instructions for making various animal, bird and flower forms from serviettes as well as the earliest known instructions for making the Triple Blintz Basic Form and developing it into The Cross.